kpn678/fitlit/README.md

 # FitLit

+With families living a sedentary lifestyle through the pandemic, it's time to get your loved ones up and moving again.
-Reach your fitness and health goals with this wellness tracker.
+Reach your fitness and health goals with this wellness tracker designed with children in mind.
+Users can toggle through their weekly sleep and hydration statistics and view their daily data all in one handy location.

 ## Project Specs